-- 3.1.1.2.
+3.1.1.2.
 Separate negotiable instruments (checks or money orders) received as collections from accompanying accounting documents at the initial stage of processing and deposit them (see Chapter 11, subparagraph 8.3.2.1).
-If the identification of the appropriation account is not known at the point of origin (at time of deposit), credit either F3875 and F3885 (Budget Clearing Account (Suspense)) or Shared Accounting Module default clearing accounts F3500 for proprietary payments and collections, and F3502 for Intra-Governmental Payment and Collection (IPAC), as appropriate, and review the guidance in Volume 4, Chapter 2, paragraphs 8.7 8.10.3 for additional information.
+If the identification of the appropriation account is not known at the point of origin (at time of deposit), credit either F3875 and F3885 (Budget Clearing Account (Suspense)) or Shared Accounting Module default clearing accounts F3500 for proprietary payments and collections, and F3502 for IPAC, as appropriate, and review the guidance in Volume 4, Chapter 2, paragraphs 8.7 - 8.10.3 for additional information.
 Upon determining the proper accounting classification, use an SF 1081 to charge the appropriate budget clearing account or deposit fund and credit the proper appropriation or fund.
-Do not issue checks for these transfers. - 3.1.2.
+Do not issue checks for these transfers.

+3.1.2.
 Collection Classification Transactions.
-Voucher supported collections create credits to appropriations or to receipt or deposit fund accounts and are received on a DD 1131, records, recorded the accounting and reported Treasury Collections Information Repository (CIR) citing the proper Treasury Account Symbol (TAS), Business Event Type Code (BETC) combination.
-Unvouchered collections occur when a DO receives cash or negotiable instruments from individuals or organizations and does not credit them to an appropriation or fund or does not support them with a formal collection voucher (e.g., dishonored checks cashed, losses of funds, and some check issue overdraft discrepancies). unvouchered collections utilize Document on the OF 1017-G and Classification Transactions and Accountability (CTA) transaction to credit and debit the proper program TAS. - 3.1.3.
+Voucher supported collections create credits to appropriations, receipt or deposit fund accounts and are received on a DD 1131, recorded the accounting records. and reported to Treasurv through in Collections Information Repository (CIR) citing the proper Treasury Account Symbol (TAS), Business Event Type Code (BETC) combination.
+Unvouchered collections occur when cash or negotiable instruments are received and not credit to an appropriation or fund or not supported with a formal collection voucher (e.g., dishonored checks cashed, losses of funds, and some check unvouchered issue overdraft discrepancies).
+Document collections the on Optional Form (OF) 1017-G, Journal Voucher and utilize а Classification Transactions and Accountability (CTA) transaction to credit and debit the proper program TAS.

+3.1.3.
 Cash Collections Deposited the Same Day.
-If the full cash amount associated with a DD 1131 is deposited the same day and the DD 1131 and deposit are reflected in the DO accountability, the DO Cash TAS is not impacted.
-DOs must utilize OTCnet, citing the BETC and TAS associated with the collection voucher on the deposit ticket.
-Deposits in OTCnet are reported through CIR, which will feed the Central Accounting Reporting System (CARS) daily account statement showing an increase to the TAS associated with the collection voucher. - 3.1.4.
+If the full cash amount associated with a DD 1131 is deposited the same day and are reflected in the DO accountability, the DO Cash TAS is not impacted.
+DOs must utilize Over-the-Counter Channel Application (OTCnet), citing the BETC and TAS associated with the collection voucher on the deposit ticket.
+Deposits in OTCnet are reported through CIR, which will feed the Central Accounting Reporting System (CARS) daily account statement showing an increase to the TAS associated with the collection voucher.

+3.1.4.
 Collections Not Deposited the Same Day.
 Any portion of the cash associated with a DD 1131 that is not deposited the same day and is collected into the DO's accountability must be reported as a CTA transaction.
 This will feed the CARS daily account statement, showing an increase to the DO Cash TAS and an increase to the program TAS on the collection voucher.
-Multiple collection vouchers may be consolidated under one transaction reported to Treasury as long as they fall under the same TAS/BETC and ALC.
+Multiple collection vouchers may be consolidated under one transaction reported to Treasury if they fall under the same TAS/BETC and agency location codes.
 DOs must ensure that any transactions that are consolidated have an audit trail that can be validated at the individual transaction level.